elhaj101/project5/README.md

 - The images used for the gallery page were taken from this other open-source site

+What are the business requirements?
+Is there any business objective that can be answered with conventional data analysis?
+Does the client need a dashboard or an API endpoint?
+What does the client consider as a successful project outcome?
+Can you break down the project into Epics and User Stories?
+Ethical or Privacy concerns?
+Does the data suggest a particular model?
+What are the model's inputs and intended outputs?
+What are the criteria for the performance goal of the predictions?
+How will the client benefit?
+Project Considerations
+In case you want to use a spreadsheet to list your variables for the data-cleaning and feature-engineering steps, you may download the template in this link.
+This file will not be assessed and it will not be marked as part of your final grade, it is just an auxiliary file you can use in your workflow.

+In this file, you should list the variables of your chosen dataset.

+Requirements:

+You have to set at least 2 business requirements, where one should be answered using conventional data analysis and the other should be answered using ML.
+You should deliver at least one ML system that is capable of meeting a given business requirement.
+In that case, you may either use conventional ML or Neural Networks to predict the desired behaviour.
+We suggest you consider the ML tasks we covered in the course: Regression, Classification and Clustering.
+Dashboard Expectations
+Your dashboard should contain:

+A project summary page, showing the project dataset summary and the client's requirements.
+A page (or a set of pages) displaying how you used data analytics and/or ML to solve the business requirements.
+A page indicating your project hypothesis and how you validated it across the project.
+A technical page displaying your model performance, assuming you used ML to solve a business requirement.
+If you deployed an ML pipeline, you have to display your pipeline steps.

 ## Acknowledgements (optional)
 * Thank the people who provided support through this project.